Carlo Sarion Profile

 Red Fort

 Three reviews out of 400 visitors, with the last review written more than a decade ago… Surely, the Red Fort Complex deserves better, given how important and popular this site is (emphasis on the word ‘popular’).
-I visited the site in Dec 2013 and Dec 2023, although this review will be based mostly on my second visit.
+Although I visited the site both in Dec 2013 and Dec 2023, this review is based mostly on my second visit.

 Shah Jahan, the Mughal Empire’s 5th emperor, founded Red Fort (aka Lal Qila) to serve as his fancy residential palace-fort, only to be later imprisoned by his son Aurangzeb in Agra Fort.
 The fort later became a British military garrison and is now a crowded tourist site with museums that hold art exhibitions such as the India Biennale, which was quite enjoyable and ate up half of the time we were there.